-Providing application support, configuration, user management and maintenance of library systems.
-Working closely with IT to ensure the security of library systems and where appropriate, their integration with other elements of the university’s IT infrastructures.
+Providing application support, configuration, user management and maintenance of library systems and working closely with IT to ensure the security of library systems and where appropriate, their integration with other elements of the university’s IT infrastructures.

-Current systems include: library management system (ALMA), discovery layer (Primo VE), e-resource authentication (EZProxy on premise), library room booking system (Sentry Juno), link resolver (Primo VE), archives management system (CALM), digital preservation system (Preservica), institutional repository (FigShare), online service delivery tools (Third Iron and SpringShare products); and other web-based applications.

 Managing and developing the Library Management System (ALMA) and discovery layer (Primo VE) ensuring their optimal use by the team to support workflows and to enhance services to library users.
-Investigating and analysing issues, liaising with the vendor and IT to ensure prompt resolution.
-Providing documentation and training to others on the library team, in consultation with supervisors and managers.
-Serving as the RCSI representative to LMS related user groups.
-Achieving and maintaining relevant training to support library systems including Alma Administration Certification and Primo VE Administration Certification.
+Including investigating and analysing issues, liaising with the vendor and IT to ensure prompt resolution; providing documentation and training to others on the library team, in consultation with supervisors and managers; serving as the RCSI representative to LMS related user groups; achieving and maintaining relevant training to support library systems including Alma Administration Certification and Primo VE Administration Certification.

 Providing direction and supervision to the team of paraprofessional staff supporting library systems and digital services including but not limited to, proactive delegation of tasks, supervision and review of work processes and workflows; staff training; professional development planning, aligning team activities with operational and strategic goals.